alextitov1/cheatsheets/docs/container/Containers.md

 podman run --volume http-data:/var/www/html ubi8/httpd-24:latest
 ## Because Podman manages the volume, you do not need to configure SELinux permissions.
 ```

 Alternatively, you can use the `--mount` parameter
 ```sh
 --mount type=TYPE,source=/path/on/host,destination=/path/in/container,options=OPTIONS
 # type= bind | volume | tmpfs
 # options=ro | rw | z | Z
 ```
-Some application cannot use the default COW file system in a specific directory for performance reasons, but do not use persistence or data sharing.
+Some application cannot use the default COW file system in a specific directory for performance reasons, but do not need persistence or data sharing.
 In this case, you can use the `tmpfs` mount type, which means that the data in mount is ephemeral but does not use the COW file system.

 ```sh
 podman run -e POSTGRESQL_ADMIN_PASSWORD=redhat --network lab-net \